ChokoGroup/CHA-Multi-OS-Boot/README.md

 Version 1.5:
 - Updated launch scripts for fbalpha2012 and mame2010 roms to work with python 3.11 (Batocera 37).
 - Splash videos are enabled again and play correctly (without changing screen resolution) in 4K TVs.
+There are some in Extras folder.
+Avoid 1080p videos, 720p play nice.
+- If CHOKO_DISK partition is available, it will also be used to save/load splash videos/images.

 Version 1.4:
 - Remove support for loading Lakka/Batocera in 1080p resolution, to minimize issues due to memory restrictions.
-- To help with low memory, a swapfile will be used if CHOKO_DISK is available (both in Lakka and Batocera).
+- To help with low memory, a swapfile will be used if CHOKO_DISK partition is available (both in Lakka and Batocera).
 - Also in CHOKO_DISK, update folder is used to allow aumomatic download and upgrade of Lakka and Batocera.